replit-archive/jq-console/README.md

         }, 2000);

 * `jqconsole.Write`: Writes the given text to the console in a `<span>`, with an optional class.
-This is used for output and writing prompt labels.
-Takes two
-  arguments:
+If a prompt is currently being shown, the text is inserted before it.
+Takes two arguments:

     * `string text`: The text to write.